Trait rocket::response::Responder [−][src]

 Constructs a response with the appropriate status code and the given URL in

-header field.
+the Location header field.
 The body of the response is empty.
 If the URI

-is an invalid URI, an error of
+value used to create the Responder is an invalid URI, an error of

-is returned.
+Status::InternalServerError is returned.

-depends on the status code itself.
+The response generated by Status depends on the status code itself.
 The

 table below summarizes the functionality:

-Status Code Range | Response |
+| Status Code Range | Response |

-[400, 599] | Forwards to catcher for given status. |
+| [400, 599] | Forwards to catcher for given status. |

-100, [200, 205] | Empty with status of self . |
+| 100, [200, 205] | Empty with status of self. |

-All others. | Invalid.
+| All others. | Invalid.
 Errors to 500 catcher. |

 In short, a client or server error status codes will forward to the

-corresponding error catcher, a successful status code less than 206
+corresponding error catcher, a successful status code less than 206 or

-responds with any empty body and the given status code, and all other
+100 responds with any empty body and the given status code, and all other

-status code emit an error message and forward to the 500
+status code emit an error message and forward to the 500 (internal server

 error) catcher.